curegit/halftone-converter/README.md

 describe input image files (required), can be multiple

 Input images' formats are limited to what Pillow can read.
-Also, their color spaces must be Gray (L, grayscale), LA (grayscale with alpha), RGB, RGBA, P (GIF), or CMYK.
+Also, their color spaces must be Gray (L, grayscale), LA (grayscale with alpha), RGB, RGBA, P (GIF, transparent images), or CMYK.

 ### Optional Arguments